About the groups

 The sessions are held online, and can be held face to face when COVID-19 restrictions allow.

-FARREP is a state-wide program that works with communities to prevent female genital mutilation or cutting (FGM/C).
+FARREP is a state-wide program that works with communities to prevent female genital cutting (FGC).

 The program aims to increase access to timely, culturally appropriate sexual and reproductive health services for women and girls who have experienced the practice.